ParthKalkar/plant-disease-detection/README.md

 Step 1: Create the copy of the project.

-Step 2: Open command prompt and change your current path to folder where you can find 'app.py' file.
+Step 2: Open command prompt and change your current path to folder where you can find `main_app.py` file.

-Step 3: Create environment by command given below: $ conda create -name <environment name>
+Step 3: Create environment by command given below: `$ conda create -name <environment name>`

-Step 4: Activate environment by command as follows: $ conda activate <environment name>
+Step 4: Activate environment by command as follows: `$ conda activate <environment name>`

-Step 5: Use command below to install required dependencies: $ python -m pip install -r requirements.txt
+Step 5: Use command below to install required dependencies: `$ python -m pip install -r requirements.txt`

-Step 6: Run application by command: $ streamlit run main_app.py You will get url copy it and paste in browser.
+Step 6: Run application by command: `$ streamlit run main_app.py `You will get url copy it and paste in browser.

 Step 7: You can download a picture from the internet and upload it on the website, then click predict button to get the output.